flatironinstitute/nemos/docs/index.md

                 </p>
                 <hr>
                 <p>
                     Already familiar with the concepts?
-Learn how you can process and analyze your data with NeMoS.  <br><br><i>Requires familiarity with the theory</i>.
+Learn how you to process and analyze your data with NeMoS.  <br><br><i>Requires familiarity with the theory</i>.
                 </p>
             </div>
             <p>